Shivam171/Todo-App/README.md

 # Todo-App
-This is a simple todo-app made by html, css and javascript only.
+This is a simple 📅 todo-app, completely responsive made by html, css and javascript only.
 <br>
 Hope you will like it 😊